 5. End with a call to action: sign-up, or commitment to sign-up

-Tip: I practice delivering the demo using screencasting software which not only lets me iterate till it’s short and crisp, but I also end up with a video I can use later on the product website.
+Tip: I practice delivering the demo using screencasting software, which lets me iterate until it’s short and crisp, but I also end up with a video I can use later on the product website.

 Iterate or Exit

-The last step in Customer Discovery is to summarize what was learned and make a decision to iterate or exit.
+The last step in Customer Discovery is to summarize what was learned and decide whether to iterate or exit.

 Next time, I’ll cover my flow for Customer Validation which I promise will look very different (from Steve’s) for a web startup.

 Update: The workflow described in this post has been refined even further and turned into a book: Running Lean — with step-by-step guides, techniques for finding prospects, and field-tested interview scripts.

 You can learn more here: Get Running Lean.

 This article has been translated to Serbo-Croatian language by Jovana Milutinovich.